 In this post, we will help you with how to enable or disable Safe Browsing in Chrome browser on Windows 11/10 computers.
-By default, Safe Browsing remains enabled in Google Chrome with Standard protection, and you can also turn on Enhanced protection of this feature.
-If you have to disable Safe Browsing for some reason, then you can use the step-by-step instructions covered in this post.
+By default, Safe Browsing remains enabled in Google Chrome with Standard protection, and you can also turn on Enhanced Protection of this feature.
+If you have to disable Safe Browsing for some reason, then you can use the step-by-step instructions covered in this post to edit the Windows Registry.
 You can also enable Safe Browsing whenever needed.

 What is Safe Browsing in Google Chrome?